 York is so much more than The Shambles, the famous cobblestone street lined with half-timbered houses.
-The city is filled with iconic attractions like York Minster, Clifford’s Tower and, of course, York Christmas Market.
+The city is filled with iconic attractions like York Minster and Clifford’s Tower.

 Location: Parliament Street and St Sampson’s Square.